A brief introduction to Corpus Christi in Switzerland

 The cannoneers of Gütsch in Lucerne

-On top of the local mountain in Lucerne, Gütsch, cannoneers fire a number of gun salutes to celebrate Corpus Christi.
+On top of the local mountain in Lucerne, Gütsch, cannoneers fire several gun salutes to celebrate Corpus Christi.
 Three historical artillery guns are fired on the day itself and the night before.
 They are operated by members of the Lucerne Brotherhood of Cannoneers of Our Lord - an organisation of retired Catholic soldiers from the Swiss Army, first founded in 1580 to promote the Catholic Church's influence during the Counter-Reformation.

 Once the rounds are fired, a large procession of people in military uniforms make their way from the Church of St. Leodegar down into the city centre in Lucerne.
 The military men are accompanied by large Catholic banners and marching bands.
 Having taken place in some form for more than 400 years, the event is classified as a “Living Tradition” by the Swiss government.